 Class instructor: Brannon Kelly

 After being inactive while away at Humber College, Brannon is glad to be able to continue his fencing and share his love of this great sport with others.
-A fencer for eight years, he has competed in tournaments across Ontario.
-He has participated in a number of coaching and fencing workshops and has been teaching for the past two years.
+A fencer since 2003, he has competed in tournaments across Ontario.
+He has participated in a number of coaching and fencing workshops and has been teaching since 2009.

 Class Instructor: Andrea Csiba

 Andrea stared fencing at the age of 9, and has been in love with the sport ever since!
 She has competed nationally and internationally, and won silver for Ontario at the Canada Winter Games.
 She has over 50 medals from a long range of competitions, and has held the 7th spot on the Canadian National Ranking in 2012.
-Andrea has been taching for the past several years, passing on her knowledge and passion for fencing to others.
+Andrea has been teaching since 2007, passing on her knowledge and passion for fencing to others.